 Behind the cornea is a fluid-filled space called the anterior chamber.
 The fluid is called aqueous humor.
 The eye is always producing aqueous humor.
 To maintain a constant eye pressure, aqueous humor also drains from the eye in an area called the drainage angle.

 Behind the anterior chamber is the eye’s iris (the colored part of the eye) and the dark hole in the middle called the pupil.
 Muscles in the iris dilate (widen) or constrict (narrow) the pupil to control the amount of light reaching the back of the eye.

 Directly behind the pupil sits the lens.
 The lens focuses light toward the back of the eye.
 The lens changes shape to help the eye focus on objects up close.
 Small fibers called zonules are attached to the capsule holding the lens, suspending it from the eye wall.
 The lens is surrounded by the lens capsule, which is left in place when the lens is removed during cataract surgery.
-A replacement intraocular lens goes inside the capsule, where the natural lens was.
+Some types of replacement intraocular lenses go inside the capsule, where the natural lens was.

 The vitreous cavity lies between the lens and the back of the eye.
-A jellylike substance called vitreous humor fills the cavity, nourishing the inside of the eye and helping the eye hold its shape.
+A jellylike substance called vitreous humor fills the cavity.

 Light that is focused into the eye by the cornea and lens passes through the vitreous onto the retina — the light-sensitive tissue lining the back of the eye.

 A tiny but very specialized area of the retina called the macula is responsible for giving us our detailed, central vision.
 The other part of the retina, the peripheral retina, provides us with our peripheral (side) vision.